Rithick78/Portfolio/README.md

-Welcome to My Personal Portfolio !
+Welcome to My Portfolio !